-Every Frontiers Journal or Section is run by a Board of Editors to which only world-class experts may be appointed.
+Every Frontiers Journal or Section is run by a Board of Editors to which experts are appointed.
 Boards of Editors are extended to ensure that all niches are appropriately covered.
 They are organized as follows: each Field Journal is chaired by the Field Chief Editor.
 Field Journals are composed of Specialty Journals and/or Specialty Sections each run by its own full editorial board, which is headed by a Specialty Chief Editor and composed of Associate and Review Editors.
 The tasks for each editorial role are well-defined, so that the assignments are evenly distributed and the review process is as efficient as possible.

 Equal Opportunity Publishing